Listen to or Download the Audio/Podcast Version of This Article

 For more information to help you estimate your future expenses after retirement, I like the article How Much Will It Cost You to Live in Retirement by Darrow Kirkpatrick of caniretireyet.com.
 Darrow retired early himself, and he writes about the nitty-gritty financial details of retirement.

 My own number may or may not be relevant to you, but I’ll share it just to give you another perspective.
-I have a bottom line number of $36,000 per year, which is what I know our family could live off of based upon current expenses.
+I have a basic number of $36,000 per year, which is what I know our family could live off of to cover the essentials.
 And I also have a comfortable number of $60,000 per year which would give us plenty of cushion.

 But the most important number is yours.
 And that’s something you can now figure out for yourself.